aelassas/servy/README.md

 choco install -y servy
 ```

 > Servy may be flagged as a Potentially Unwanted Application (PUA) by Microsoft Defender because it manages Windows services.
+The installer performs only standard installation tasks and does not contain malware, adware, or unwanted software.
+It passes VirusTotal scans and is published in the Windows Package Manager (winget) and Chocolatey.
 This is a known false positive.
-You can safely allow the installation if downloaded from the official GitHub, WinGet, or Chocolatey package.
+You can safely allow the installation if downloaded from the official GitHub repository, WinGet, or Chocolatey package.

 ## Quick Links
 * [Download](https://github.com/aelassas/servy/releases/latest)